 When accounting for the complexity of actual changes versus modeled changes, the study determined that for 14 of 17 models, there was no evidence that the models “either systematically overestimated or underestimated warming over the period of their projections.”

 Those findings make a recent report by the United Nations appear even more alarming.
-The 2019 report warned that the rate of species going extinct was currently accelerating and that the planet was heading towards mass extinctions within the next decade.
+The 2019 report warned that the rate of species going extinct was currently accelerating and that the planet was headed for mass extinctions within the next decade.

 As numerous nations declare climate emergencies, global powers such as the European Union have been attempting to address the issue.
 However, many of the nations involved in setting climate goals are failing to achieve those necessary changes.